mxmgorin/gmboy/README.md

 ## GMBoy

 `GMBoy` is a Game Boy emulator built in Rust as a deep dive into how emulation and hardware works.
-Built for fun and learning, it’s a project about clean code, deep hardware understanding, and striving for high accuracy and test coverage.
+Built for fun and learning, it emphasizes clean code, hardware understanding, and aims for high accuracy, test coverage, and good performance.

-The emulator implements most Game Boy functionality with good accuracy, as confirmed by community test suites like blargg's and [mooneye](https://github.com/Gekkio/mooneye-test-suite).
+The emulator implements most Game Boy functionality and accuracy is verified by community test suites like blargg's and [mooneye](https://github.com/Gekkio/mooneye-test-suite).
 While most games should run correctly, some issues may still occur.

 Download the [latest release](https://github.com/mxmgorin/gmboy/releases/latest) of `GMBoy` from the releases page.